neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 Your new journal entry needs a date.

-- Create a string containing the date in the desired format with the following snippet
+- Create a string containing the date in the desired format with the snippet below.
 - Add the key `date` to the object describing the new entry.

 ```js